About KerryAnn

 We may be freebie seekers, but we are human beings first.

 When funds are tight and we are looking for ways to stretch the dollar further and perhaps earn a little extra, gathering information online can be a minefield.
-A lot of information is available in the form of an info commercial.
+There is free information but there is also outdated information as the internet environment changes quickly.

 I do acknowledge that some money is required to build an online business.
 However, when you have a limited budget it is necessary to ensure that any money spent will give great value.